reruo321/Java_Practice/Chapter-10/README.md

 ## Swing Package
 ### Component
 The abstract superclass of the nonmenu-related AWT components.

+* void setVisible(boolean b): Sets the component to be visible/invisible.
+* void setFont(Font f): Sets the font of the component.
+* void setForeground(Color c): Sets the foreground color of the component.
+* void setBackground(Color c): Sets the background color of the component.
+* void setSize(int width, int height): Sets the size of the component.
+* void setEnabled(boolean n): Sets the component to be enabled/disabled.
+* void setLocation(int x, int y): Sets the location of the component.
+* Color getForeground(): Returns the foreground color of the component.
+* Dimension getSize(): Returns the size of the component.
+* String getName(): Returns the name of the component.
+* void paint(Graphics g): Invoked by Swing to draw components.
+This should not be called by user directly.
+Instead, if the component shows for the first time, if the component had shadowed by other windows and then appears again, or if the user calls repaint() directly, it is called.
+* void repaint(): Requests to draw components again.
+* void update(Graphics g): Called by the request of repaint().
+Erases the current components, and calls paint().
 ### Container
 A generic AWT container that can contain other AWT components.
 ### JComponent